jiaoshuntian/ivory-operator/docs/content/tutorial/backups.md

 and more.

 IVYO lets you store your backups in up to four locations simultaneously.
 You can mix and match: for example, you can store backups both locally and in GCS, or store your backups in two different GCS repositories.
 It's up to you!

-There is an example in the [Ivory Operator examples](https://github.com/ivorysql/ivory-operator-examples/fork) repository in the `kustomize/multi-backup-repo` folder that sets up backups in four different locations using each storage type.
-You can modify this example to match your desired backup topology.

 ### Additional Notes